alxhghs/my-personal-page/src/blog-posts/gatsby-current-url.md

 }
 ```

-With the path, you can do easy things dynamically style content based on the route.
+With the path, you can do things dynamically like style content based on the route.
 On this site, I underline `Home` or `Blog` based on the `path`.
 Here is an example using styled components.

 ```typescript
 const H2 = styled.h2<{ underline: boolean }>(({ underline }) => ({